HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -dxPassword <value>
     ```

-    Disable Prompt - Disables the confirmation prompt for overwriting local and server files.
-Bypasses the prompt and immediately proceeds on pulling theme files.:
+    Use the Disable Prompt attribute to disable the confirmation prompt for overwriting local and server files.
+This bypasses the prompt and immediately proceeds on pulling theme files.

     ```shell
     -disablePrompt, --disablePrompt <value>